Become a Teaching Assistant at the Leslie Dan Faculty of Pharmacy

 - PHM113H - Pharmacy Informatics

-- PHM215H - Management: Skills, Communication & Collaboration
+- PHM215H - Management: Skills, Communication and Collaboration